 When done right, sweepstakes are one of the most effective approaches to lead generation, because they not only capture email sign-ups from high-quality prospects for future marketing but also serve the secondary purpose of re-engaging opted-out or disengaged email customers, all while driving quality traffic to your site.

 The customer journey for a targeted sweepstakes campaign is as follows:

 1. Identify your hero products for new customer acquisition and use this as the prize.
 Hero products are the products that people love to buy first and create future high CLV customers.

 2. Build a lookalike audience of high-value customers who have previously purchased the hero product.

 3. Target your lookalike audience and disengaged customers with an ad encouraging entries to win the hero product.

-4. After clicking the ad, the prospect or customer is driven to a landing page where they can enter their email and fill out additional form questions regarding preferences, attitudes, and behaviours.
+4. After clicking the ad, the prospect or customer is driven to a landing page where they can enter their email and fill out additional form questions regarding preferences, attitudes, and behaviors.

 5. On submission of the entry, direct the prospect or customer to the product pages of the hero product.

 6. After the entry period has concluded, notify the winners and trigger an email to the non-winners with a relevant offer encouraging conversions.

 For example, this targeted sweepstakes campaign for climbing, skiing, and mountain brand Black Diamond uses the following creative:

 Prospects who clicked on the ad were driven to a campaign landing page with a form built using Lexer Secure Forms.
 The form included questions about preferences and behaviors, such as whether the respondent liked to ski, snowboard, or both, which helped Black Diamond understand key information about the new prospects being added to their database.